 Now, there were many factors in my success, but Russian apps played a serious role.

-All is well in the beginning.
+All goes well in the beginning.
 You set up an account.
 You follow the instructions.
 You diligently spend 10 to 20 minutes every day learning new words.

-You learn a bit of grammar, and you start to feel some success.
+You learn a bit of grammar, and you start to feel success.

 Maybe the Russian language isn’t that hard?